• Skip to primary navigation

 vegan fritter patty

-Store fritters in a well sealed container once completely cooled, otherwise they will turn soggy quickly
+Store fritters in a well sealed container once they have completely cooled, otherwise they will turn soggy quickly.
+Reheat them in a fry pan to crisp them up again.

 A stack of 5 sweet potato & zucchini fritters on a chopping board with cucumber slices on the sides